 Intimate partner violence is also rarely a single incident.
 It becomes visible as a pattern of control, threats, isolation, humiliation, and escalation — particularly around boundaries or separation.
+When the core is psychological and controlling, the outside world often sees little or nothing.

-Do you notice this?
+Quick orientation: do you notice this?

 - You walk on eggshells at home — constantly alert to her mood?